 Exclusive: Google Pixel 4 XL Renders Reveal Dual Selfie And Triple Rear Cameras https://t.co/oOjPx5h1JU pic.twitter.com/MxXpa8CMn4July 8, 2019

-These Pixel 4 XL images also show bottom-firing speakers, a dual-lens camera on the front, and a triple-lens camera on the back.
+Leaked Pixel 4 XL images show bottom-firing speakers, a dual-lens camera on the front, and a triple-lens camera on the back.
 We don't know for sure what specs the camera will have yet, but rumors suggest it will include a 16MP telephoto lens and improved color capture.

-Despite the images above, another leak, this time in the form of case renders, suggests the Pixel 4 might have a notch after all, one housing two cameras.
+And despite the images above, another leak, this time in the form of case renders, suggests the Pixel 4 might have a notch, one housing two cameras.
 The renders also show a big bezel below the screen housing a speaker, and the same square camera on the back as the leaks above.

 #Google - #Pixel4 - Google Pixel 4 case renders leaked https://t.co/wAo4vQmXBB pic.twitter.com/Hlw9AtTbA8June 21, 2019